ATAKRR/atakrr/README.md

 # ATAKRR: ATAK Radio Reconnaissance

+Please submit PRs or open issues to discuss features.
+Contact me at atakrr (a@t) ethertech.org to discuss.
+We have AI/ML, FPGA, and ATAK coders, but we are still looking for a high-level architect using python.
+We'd love to work with you!
+This is currently in proposal stage, I have a proposal for HR001125S0002 that will be submitted at the end of 10/2025.
+We're looking for collaborators and funding!

 ## Overview

 ATAKRR is an open-source research and development platform for **passive spectrum monitoring**, **automatic modulation classification (AMC)**, and **RF fingerprinting**, designed to integrate directly with [ATAK (Android Team Awareness Kit)](https://tak.gov/).